codesnippetspro/code-snippets/readme.txt

 4. Importing snippets from an XML file

 == Changelog ==

+= 2.8.6 (14 May 2017) =
+* Ensure that get_snippets() function retrieves snippets with the correct 'network' setting.
+Fixes snippet edit links in network admin.
+* Fix snippet description field alias not mapping correctly

 = 2.8.5 (13 May 2017) =
 * Ensured HTML in snippet titles is escaped in snippets table